meligiacone/-BaSP-M2022-Etapa-1/readme.md

 ```
 Trackgenix is a project belongs to Trackgenix SA company.
 This project consists in a software  that facilitates the registration of worked hours by each employee in each project and work team.
 ```
+## Week 02

+HTML code was write to made the Landing Page structure.

+## Week 02

+CSS was made to give style to the web, corresponding to the HTML structure.

 ## Installation
 This software does not need to be installed, since it is running online.
 ## Repository